ronuraltindag/EC282/README.md

 #### **Low-stake assessments**

-* **Weekly homework assignments:** The homework assignments are posted on the **GitHub** web page with the deadlines.
-They can be completed in groups of **maximum two** students but each person should post separate answers through **Black Board**. **DO NOT** try to submit the homework assignments on last minute as the system will close after the deadline and I will not accept it.
+* **Homework assignments:** The homework assignments are posted on the **GitHub** web page with the deadlines.
+Github is an eco-system for web development and version control using Git.
+You will only need to use it to download the course material and `issues` tabs that I post code blurbs and data.
+The homework assignments can be completed in groups of **maximum two** students but each person should post separate answers through **Black Board**. **DO NOT** try to submit the homework assignments on last minute as the system will close after the deadline and I will not accept it.
 Do the best you can with these assignments, work consistently, do not free ride on your friends, and do not cheat.
 The data sets that each of you will receive are different so I will not tolerate if I see any copied/pasted answers.

-* **Collaborative participation to [GitHub](https://github.com/)  and classroom discussions:** You must sign up for a free account on [GitHub](https://github.com/).
-Github is an eco-system for web development and version control using Git.
-You will only need to use it to download the course material,  `issues` and `discussions` tabs through either creating an issue to ask or answer a question on your or your peer's empirical analysis, homework assignment, or anything related to econometric analysis.
-I expect you to actively participate to the discussion on GitHub as it will determine your participation grade.
-Both asking and answering a question in a meaningful way contributes to your participation grade.
-To sum, you expect you to actively participate to the online community discussions on GitHub.
-I will do my best to facilitate the discussion yet I need your active support to make this environment useful for all.